Citizens, the tagine is one of the world’s great stew dishes, as well as the name of the cooking utensil it is cooked in!

 The sweet and sour combination is common in tagine dishes like lamb with dates and spices.
 Tagines are generally served with bread.
 As the domed or cone-shaped lid of the tagine pot traps steam and returns the condensed liquid to the pot, a minimal amount of water is needed to cook meats and vegetables.
 This method of cooking is practical in areas where water supplies are limited or where public water is not yet available.

-My version of this ancient dish is made with lamb, olives and a good hit of lemon – it is both delicious and ruthlessly traditional, I hope you enjoy it, my Citizens!
+My version of this ancient dish is made with lamb, olives and a good hit of lemon – it is both delicious and ruthlessly traditional, I hope you enjoy it, !
 It incorporates my ultimate Ras-el-hanout spice blend, but I also provide a simpler blend if you so choose!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.